opambour/angular-2/README.md

             <li>typings</li>
         </ul>

-        NoteIf the typings folder doesn't show up after running npm install, you'll need to install it manually with the
+        Note: If the typings folder doesn't show up after running npm install, you'll need to install it manually with the
         command:
         npm run typings install